davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-11-05-azure-functions-powershell-modules.md

 ## Write a PowerShell module for Azure Functions

-> Q: So what does this mean for us when writing our own modules?
+> Q: So what does this mean for us when writing our own modules? <br>
 > A: Not much, initially.

 Writing the module still adheres to the same common principles as always.